 Caring for an ALS Patient

-What is ALS?
-It is commonly referred to as the Lou Gehrig’s disease, amyotrophic Lateral Sclerosis.
-It is the neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
-It is also the debilitating disorder of the motor nerves which rapidly causes progressive muscle weakness and spasms.
+It is commonly referred to as Lou Gehrig’s disease, amyotrophic Lateral Sclerosis.
+It is a neurodegenerative disease that affects nerve cells in the brain and the spinal cord.
+It is also a debilitating disorder of the motor nerves that rapidly causes progressive muscle weakness and spasms.

-Approximately 6,000 people are diagnosed every year and this diagnosis occur around the world with no racial, ethnic or socioeconomic boundaries where anyone can be affected.
-Few signs and symptoms of ALS include :
+Approximately 6,000 people are diagnosed every year, and this diagnosis occurs around the world with no racial, ethnic, or socioeconomic boundaries, where anyone can be affected.
+A few signs and symptoms of ALS include:

-- Keeping a good posture and difficulty holding one’s head up.
+- Maintaining good posture can be difficult when holding one’s head up.

 - Tripping and falling.